Activities for children

 The University offers a range of events and activities for children.
 Whether you are a family looking for ideas for a day out in St Andrews, or a school group interested in visiting the University, please find information on activities for children below.

 For children interested in the performing arts, the University offers a range of opportunities.
 From lessons in a variety of instruments through to musical performances to delight little ones, the University Music Centre is well worth investigating.
-Find out more about music lessons or take a look at the latest events leaflet.
+Find out more about music lessons.

 There are also a number of ways to get involved in one of the University's theatres.
 Take a look at the events on at the Byre Theatre for children.
 Children and families can also get involved with On The Rocks, the annual arts festival in St Andrews.